magmastonealex/ffproc/README.md

  - You need a Redis server setup to listen on localhost.
  - You need `rq`,`redis` modules installed for python2.
  - You need `ffmpeg` installed with the libfdk_aac codec.
-This sounds exponentially better than the builtin aac codec at all bitrates, and supports a VBR mode.
+This sounds significantly better than the builtin aac codec at all bitrates, and supports a VBR mode.

 `ffproc.py`
 ----